jacebrowning/arniepye/README.rst

 ============

 ArniePye is a wrapper for ``pypiserver`` and ``pip`` to provide an installer and server for local and public Python packages.
+It also provides boostrapping scripts to:

+- install itself into a an existing Python
+- install Python (and itself) on a Windows computer from nothing

 Getting Started